nishalad95/WomenWhoCodeHelsinki/Workshops/ContainerWorkshop1/BusyboxDemo.md

 > _Note: Depending on how you've installed docker on your system, you might see a permission denied error after running the above command.
 If you're on a Mac, make sure the Docker engine is running.
 If you're on Linux, then prefix your docker commands with sudo._

 The `pull` command fetches the busybox image from the Docker registry and saves it to our system.
+The Docker registry is Dockerhub, where you set up your accounts, and it is like a github full of docker images you can pull and use to build your applications.
 You can use the `docker images` command to see a list of all images on your system.

 ```bash
 $ docker images